xleask/pytorch-pipeline/README.md

 ## Model Design

-MOdels are specified by their model architecture and their model flow that live in the same subdirectory under `models`.
+Models are specified by their model architecture and their model flow that live in the same subdirectory under `models`.

 ### Model Architecture